-Attractive 2: a goddess of youthful beauty as well as sexual love, Aya has always possessed the appearance of a voluptuous young woman, perhaps approximately twenty years old.
-Regarding individuals drawn to such qualities, Aya gains a +2 RS on Repute ACT rolls.
+Attractive 2: a goddess of youthful beauty as well as sexual love, Aya has always possessed the appearance of a voluptuous young woman, approximately twenty years old.
+Where individuals drawn to such qualities are concerned, Aya gains a +2 RS on Repute ACTION rolls.

 Fast Healing: one aspect of Aya's representation of dawn is the promise of renewal that comes with another day.
 As such, while she does not regenerate, per se, she does heal more quickly.
 Aya recovers lost Health as if her Fortitude was +4 RS higher in value.

 Business / Finance: one of Aya's many duties is to oversee financial transactions, such as field or house rentals, or temple loans.
 Expert in determining whether or not such exchanges are sound business, Aya can add a +1 RS to ACTION rolls related to trade.

 The loving wife of Shamash, Aya can presumably rely upon her husband for aid in any matters.
 Furthermore, as one of the oldest of the Babylonian goddesses, Aya can likely call in markers from any of her fellow Igigi - or the Anunnaki themselves.